bubaflub/parrot-gmp/docs/tutorial.md

 We can then call `parrot_nci_thunk_gen` to generate C code that will get compiled into a shared library and loaded with the rest of the Parrot-GMP library.

+Only one gotcha: since we already have our strings as 'p' type in our previous definition file and `parrot\_nci\_thunk\_gen` expects strings to be marked with an 'S', you will still have to manually go over your files to make sure those thunks are correct.

 Slaying the GMP Beast
 ---------------------